-There’s a lot more to Captain Marvel than just Brie Larson’s heroine Carol Danvers.
-The film will introduce a whole set of new concepts and characters to the Marvel Cinematic Universe.
-From alien races to new superheroes, Captain Marvel promises to redefine the future of the MCU — here’s some of what you can expect to see.
+There’s a lot more to CAPTAIN MARVEL than just Brie Larson’s heroine, Carol Danvers.
+The film introduces a whole set of new concepts and characters to the Marvel Cinematic Universe.
+From alien races to new superheroes, CAPTAIN MARVEL promises to redefine the future of the MCU — here’s some of what you can expect to see.

-Technically we’ve already met Kree renegades in the MCU, but Captain Marvel promises to be the first film to really explore this warlike culture.
-The Kree are another of Lee/Kirby creation, and the (normally) blue-skinned Kree are one of the most fearsome races in the comics.
+Technically, we’ve already met Kree renegades in the MCU, but CAPTAIN MARVEL is the first film to really explore this war-like culture.
+The Kree are another Lee/Kirby creation, and the blue-skinned aliens are one of the most fearsome races in the comics.
 They’re known for being inventive and ruthless in the ways of war.
-The Kree have conducted countless genetic experiments upon other races, hoping to create warriors to fight on the front lines.
-It looks as though Captain Marvel will dive deep into Kree society, and the trailer even shows glimpses of the race’s homeworld, Hala.
+The Kree have conducted countless genetic experiments upon other races, hoping to create warriors to fight on the frontlines.
+CAPTAIN MARVEL dives deep into Kree society and the race’s home world, Hala.

-Carol Danvers will be introduced as a member of an elite Kree strike team known as Starforce.
+Carol Danvers is introduced as a member of an elite Kree strike team known as Starforce.
 This is a pretty deep cut into comic book lore.
 The roster has been switched up a bit for the film, however.
 A number of minor Kree supervillains now fill out the Starforce ranks.
-The most notable is Doctor Minerva, a Kree geneticist who, in the comics, gained powers comparable to Carol Danvers.
-She experiments upon what she considers to be “lesser” races, and it’s entirely possible she’s the one who trapped Carol in a mysterious device seen in the trailer.
+The most notable is Minn-Erva, a Kree geneticist with powers similar to Carol’s.

 Jude Law’s Enigmatic Commander

-Jude Law plays the commander of the Kree Starforce, though we don’t yet know his character’s name.
-Reports initially said Law was playing Mar-Vell, the Kree superhero who served as Carol Danvers’s inspiration in the comics.
-But Law has shied away from confirming details about his role.
-If Law isn’t Mar-Vell, then he’s most likely playing a more ruthless Kree called Yon-Rogg.
-Significantly, Yon-Rogg was the main villain in one comic book arc that saw Captain Marvel develop amnesia, which certainly seems to fit with the trailer.
+Jude Law plays the commander of the Kree Starforce.
+Leading up to the release of CAPTAIN MARVEL, Law shied away from confirming any details about his role.
+Speculation swirled that he was playing Mar-Vell, the Kree superhero who served as Carol Danvers’s inspiration in the comics, or a more ruthless Kree called Yon-Rogg.
+Significantly, Yon-Rogg was the main villain in one comic book arc that saw Captain Marvel develop amnesia.
+To find out, you will just have to see the film!

 A Different S.H.I.E.L.D.

-Minor details in the trailer suggest that Captain Marvel is set sometime between 1992 and 1996, which means the film will show us a very different generation of S.H.I.E.L.D..
-Howard Stark was killed in 1991, and the organization will have been shaken to the core by his assassination at the hands of the Winter Soldier.
-The old guard is in the process of stepping down, and the film will introduce us to a young Nick Fury, a man who’s apparently within a hair’s breadth of quitting S.H.I.E.L.D..
-Presumably, Carol Danvers will inspire Fury to stick with the job, and indeed he’ll wind up taking the job as head of S.H.I.E.L.D., defending Earth against threats on a scale no other S.H.I.E.L.D. director could have conceived of.
+Because CAPTAIN MARVEL is set in the ‘90s, the film shows us a very different generation of S.H.I.E.L.D.
+The old guard is in the process of stepping down, and the film introduces us to a young Nick Fury, a man who’s within a hair’s breadth of quitting S.H.I.E.L.D. — before he meets Carol Danvers.
+Of course, he winds up taking the job as head of S.H.I.E.L.D., defending Earth against threats on a scale no other S.H.I.E.L.D. director could have conceived of.

 The trailer introduced viewers to Carol’s fellow USAF pilot, Maria Rambeau, played by Lashana Lynch.
 It’s reasonable to assume Rambeau will be an important secondary character, helping Carol to recover her memories and learn the truth about her past.
 But she’s also a nod towards another character.
 In the comics, Maria is the mother of Monica Rambeau, the superhero named Photon.
 While Captain Marvel is set in the ’90s, Carol’s future lies in the present day, so presumably Monica herself could appear in a sequel.